solidi/writing/49-short-circuiting-fantastical-debugging.md

 ## Usually, it's the Simplest Solution

-While the nightlight saw its end in the bin, I suspiciously blamed the system in error.
+While the nightlight saw its end in the trash bin, I suspiciously blamed the system in error.
 While an established system is not often blameless, the focus should be on its added appendages.
 Looking into the core system is rarely necessary.

 I've worked with these *splice boxes* in the past, both certified and not.
 In the end, the most straightforward source is to blame.
 It's probably a **configuration problem**, with force applied to it.

+---

+## A system problem, for sure.

+This real event is actually fantastical, and is a true story.

+The story above demonstrates the frailty of the North American electrical outlet.
+Because a gap develops above the hot and neutral prongs as a plug is stressed, there is a possibility of an object wedging itself within, bridging the gap.

+Where liquids and thin metal instruments are numerous, North American hospitals avoid this problem by installing outlets upside down.
+The gap is guarded by the grounded plug.

+At the time of this publication, the National Electric Code does not specify a recommended orientation.

+---

 ## Social Post